“But the souls of the righteous are in the hand of God, and no torment will ever touch them.”Wisdom 3:1

 3 November 1985, Vatican Basilica

-This English translation is the blogger’s own work product and may not be reproduced without permission.
+Translation from the Italian text is the blogger’s own work product and may not be reproduced without permission.